Fontaine des Éléphants (Chambéry)

-Église Saint-Michel de Nantua
+Église Saint-Michel (Nantua)

 The Église Saint-Michel (aka Abbatiale Saint-Michel) is a church in Nantua which got its start as a monastery during medieval times and was improved over the centuries.
 Some of the older elements remain but most of the church dates back from the early 19th century.